aboutcode-org/scancode.io/docs/scanpipe-tutorial-1.rst

     $ scanpipe create-project staticbox

 .. note::
     New projects are often created inside the :guilabel:`scancode.io/var/projects/` directory.
-However, the output of the previous command will include the full path of the new project.
+Anyway, the output of the previous command will include the full path of the new project.

 - Add the test Docker image tarball to the project workspace's :guilabel:`input/` directory::